 With the right combination of technology and emerging solutions, health organizations can deliver both long-term and short-term needs, such as improving efficiency, transforming healthcare delivery and achieving better patient outcomes more effectively.

-However there are several technology challenges that need to be addressed:
+However, there are several technical challenges that need to be addressed:

 Healthcare Technology Roadblocks

 Patient privacy issues and data breaches continue to be a major concern with providers, payers, and consumers, especially with ongoing data breaches in the news.

 Data management and secure Digital healthcare technology is delivering solutions to tackle the increasing need for better diagnostics tools.
 It also is creating challenges for governments, health systems, and insurers which must collect, analyze, and store more and more data.

 The development of the IoT in the healthcare market has been an invaluable discovery in areas such as remote clinical monitoring, preventive care, assisted living for the aged, and consistent fitness monitoring.
 Each connected device is a potential door for cybercriminals and needs to be secured.